odedia/tap-install-inner-loop/workshop/content/exercises/01-App-Accelerator.md

 * Operators use Application Accelerator to create and manage platform and supply chain configurations.

-If you are familiar with the [Spring Boot Initializr](https://start.spring.io/) experience, Application Accelerator is very similar.
+If you are familiar with the [Spring Boot Initializr](https://start.spring.io/) experience, Application Accelerator will look very similar to you.

 Check out Application Accelerator: